kleinee/jns/README.md

 * set the notebook_dir to `~/notebooks`
 * use the password hash for the default server password `jns`

 NOTE: This setup still uses password authentication.
-If you prefer token-based authentication, you will have to change settings in the config file `/home/pi/.jupyter/jupyter_notebook_config.py`.
+If you prefer token-based authentication, you have to change settings in the config file `/home/pi/.jupyter/jupyter_notebook_config.py`.
 Documentation of possible configuration settings can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/index.html).

 After the basic configuration the script activates the bash kernel and activates extensions for Jupyter Notebook and JupyterLab.
-At the JupyterLab end this requires intstallation of `node` followed by installation of the underlying JS infrastructure which is a bit time-consuming but ultimately allows us to use `ipywidgets` and `bqplot` etc.
+At the JupyterLab end this requires intstallation of `node` followed by installation of the underlying JS infrastructure which is a bit time-consuming but ultimately allows you to use `ipywidgets`, `bqplot` and potentially other extensions.

 ```bash
 #!/bin/bash